aoq1/hello_world/README.md

 # Data Cleaning
-"The modern humanities have invested mental and moral energy into, and reaped insights from, studying difference."- Trevor Muñoz and and Katie Rawson
+"The modern humanities have invested mental and moral energy into, and reaped insights from, studying difference."
+- Trevor Muñoz and and Katie Rawson